magoo/risk-measurement/content/en/blog/log4j-forecast/index.md

 A lot of summarized retrospective can be pulled from this [MalwareTech explanation](https://twitter.com/MalwareTechBlog/status/1476817703432175616).

 Additionally, we have since done some work bolstering our [worm classification](https://magoo.github.io/risk-measurement/in-the-wild/#an-in-the-wild-worm) for future forecasting.
-Hopefully there are no more worms.
-If we do anticipate one, we will have better language for more effective forecasting.
+We will have better language for more effective forecasting if we anticipate a worm in the future.

 ***